Getting Started with Git

 $ git status

-# View other uses of git status
+# View other git status usages

 $ git help status